A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Convergence Analysis

 \section{Convergence Analysis}

-This section presents a detailed analysis of the convergence guarantees for the proposed deep equilibrium problem, based on the designed iteration map in equation (\ref{eq:HQS_final}).
-Recall that some operations of this iteration map (e.g., equation \ref{eq:xfourier}) is expressed in the frequency domain in order to reduce the computational complexity of the iteration map.
+This section presents a convergence analysis for the proposed model.
+Recall that some operations of the proposed iteration map in (\ref{eq:HQS_final}) e.g., equation (\ref{eq:x}) are expressed in the frequency domain in order to reduce the computational complexity of the iteration map.
 However, for simplicity, we derive an equivalent iteration map that does not involve such operations in the Fourier domain, in a mathematically equivalent manner.
 Therefore the final outcomes of the analysis remain valid independently of the domain in which the implementation of the recursions is performed.